 - What is the Bush Support Line?

-The Bush Support Line is a 24/7 telephone service that delivers free, confidential psychological support to remote and rural health workers and their families.
+The Bush Support Line provides high-quality, free, confidential, 24/7 telephone support to the current and emerging remote and rural health workforce and their families.

 - Who can access the Bush Support Line?